-Gheorghe Virtosu’s Umm Kulthum bint Muhammad artwork portrays an unbalanced but harmonious composition.
-The abstract figure of Umm Kulthum is smaller on the left and larger on the right side, giving the impression that the weight is biased to the right.
-Despite the evident lack of uniformity in the shape of the figure, it is visually stable.
-Neither of its sides is heavier than the other, which gives the art a sense of harmony.
-Virtosu primarily uses curvy lines that follow a similar pattern, which further demonstrates the unity in the figure.
+Umm Kulthum bint Muhammad by Gheorghe Virtosu portrays a harmonious composition.
+The abstract figure of Umm Kulthum is smaller on the left and larger on the right side.
+Despite the lack of uniformity in the shape of the figure, it is visually stable.
+Virtosu primarily uses curvy lines that follow a similar pattern to demonstrate the unity in the figure.

-The use of a bright color on the figure and a dull background represents Umm Kulthum’s complex life.
-Her figure is primarily painted in yellow, a primary color that draws the viewer to it.
+The use of a bright color and a dull background represents Umm Kulthum’s complex life.
+Her figure is painted in yellow, a primary color that draws the viewer to it.
 The navy blue background also serves a key role in setting the focal point on Umm Kulthum’s figure.
-Furthermore, the gestural brushstrokes express the painter’s emotion behind the painting that are loose and move in different directions to illustrate the painter’s passion plus energy in painting the piece.
+The gestural brushstrokes express the painter’s emotion behind the painting that are loose and move in different directions to illustrate the passion and energy.